How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 Create QR Page

-• The user selects QR type from a dropdown.
+• Select the QR type from a dropdown.

-• On submit, the system generates the QR and returns the image and alias.
+• Generate the QR code and receive the image and alias.

 QR Analytics (Optional)